akhilpallikonda/calculator-api/README.md

 A Simple Calculator Service using Node &amp; Express

-## Available Scripts
+## Steps to run in Development mode
+Open cmd and Clone repo using `git clone https://github.com/akhilpallikonda/calculator-api.git`

+Navigate to folder 'calculator-api' and run below command.
+`npm install`

-In the project directory, you can run:
+In the project directory, you can run to start service:

 ### `npm start`